-3. Continued Funding

 Continuation awards made after FY 2002, but within the project period, will be made on the basis of the availability of funds and the following criteria:

-- (a) The accomplishments reflected in the progress report of the continuation application indicate that the applicant is meeting previously stated objectives or milestones contained in the project's annual work plan and satisfactory progress demonstrated through presentations at work-in-progress monitoring workshops.

-- (b) The objectives for the new budget period are realistic, specific, and measurable.

-- (c) The methods described will clearly lead to achievement of these objectives.

-- (d) The evaluation plan will allow management to monitor whether the methods are effective.

-- (e) The budget request is clearly explained, adequately justified, reasonable and consistent with the intended use of grant funds.
+- a.
+The accomplishments reflected in the progress report of the continuation application indicate that the applicant is meeting previously stated objectives or milestones contained in the project's annual work plan and satisfactory progress demonstrated through presentations at work-in-progress monitoring workshops. - b.
+The objectives for the new budget period are realistic, specific and measurable. - c.
+The methods described will clearly lead to achievement of these objectives. - d.
+The evaluation plan will allow management to monitor whether the methods are effective. - e.
+The budget request is clearly explained, adequately justified, reasonable and consistent with the intended use of grant funds.

 H. Other Requirements

-Technical Reporting Requirements

-Applicants are required to provide

-Measures of Effectiveness that will
+Measures of Effectiveness Requirements

-demonstrate the accomplishment of the

-identified objectives of the cooperative

-agreement.
-Measures must be objective/

-quantitative, and must measure the

-intended outcome.
-These Measures of

-Effectiveness shall be submitted with the

-application and shall be an element of

-evaluation.
+Applicants are required to provide Measures of Effectiveness that will demonstrate the accomplishment of the various identified objectives of the cooperative agreement.
+Measures must be objective/quantitative, and must measure the intended outcome.
+These Measures of Effectiveness shall be submitted with the application and shall be an element of evaluation.